haocheng1995/haocheng1995.github.io/_pages/about.md

   - /about.html
 ---

 I am a researcher and engineer specializing in non-destructive testing (NDT) and structural health monitoring (SHM), with a focus on advancing sustainable and resilient infrastructure.
 I am currently pursuing a PhD in [Section of Concrete Structures](https://www.tudelft.nl/citg/over-faculteit/afdelingen/engineering-structures/sections-labs/concrete-structures), [Delft University of Technology](https://www.tudelft.nl/).
+You can find my CV here.

 Professional Experience
 ======